maixnor/wu-quartz/content/Accounting.md

 Keeping track of money in an often conservative way.
 Main benefit is with protecting creditors (banks, suppliers, state).

+> Accounting is never **correct** it is based on judgments and estimates.
+Accounting is not about truth, it's about drawing the picture of the company.

 ### Types of Accounting
 - Cost Accounting
 	- Kostenrechnung basically